OWH-projects/lawyer_cases/README.md

 NE lawyers
 ============

 From <a href="https://www.nebraska.gov/justice/">Justice</a>, scrape off a list of cases worked by a lawyer you specify.
+Assumes you have flat-fee access.